-Four Officers were hired during 2016.
-All officers were male.
-Of those four, one was White, non-Hispanic, and three were Hispanic.
+Six Officers were hired during 2017.
+Four officers were male, two were female.
+Of those six, four are White, two are Black.

 Objectives

 While a properly structured and administered recruitment program is not a guarantee that applicants will represent a more diverse cross section of the police department's jurisdiction, nonetheless, it is the department's objective to attract applicants who approximate our jurisdiction.